 My foster nieces and nephew are being forced to leave the place they've called home for nearly nine years, by the Tribe.
 These children have a right to finish growing up in the home they love.
-H. 12, V. 14, C. 15 are seeking a lawsuit in
+H. 12, V. 14, C. 15 are seeking funding for an investigation into a possible lawsuit in

-Federal Court that will addresses this assault on their right to a safe and permanent home.
+Federal Court that will address this assault on their right to a safe and permanent home.

 Below are links for articles in the Record Eagle that highlight the children's story: